AncientSphnx/VeriCloud/backend/Fusion/README.md

 # Fusion Backend

-This backend combines predictions from Text and Voice models using a weighted ensemble approach.
+This backend combines predictions from Text, Voice, and Face models using a weighted ensemble approach.

 ## Setup